mviereck/x11docker/README.md

 That being said, the default docker capabilities and the seccomp/SELinux/apparmor profiles are set up well to protect the host system.
 Nonetheless, x11docker follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 Containers should not have capabilities or privileges that they don't need for their job.

-Default runtimes like `runc` use Linux namespaces to isolate container applications, but share the kernel from host.
-If you are concerned about container access to host kernel, consider to use [container runtime](#container-runtime) `kata-runtime` instead.

 ### Security weaknesses
  - Possible SELinux restrictions are degraded for x11docker containers with run option `--security-opt label=type:container_runtime_t` to allow access to new X unix socket.